 There's a growing demand for graduates who are technically skilled in both the electrical & mechanical engineering.
-This can be clearly seen in the diverse range of career opportunities and sectors, where expertise in both subjects is essential:
+This can be seen in the diverse range of career opportunities and sectors, where expertise in both subjects is essential:

 - aeronautical engineering – design and operation of sensor and control systems and fly-by-wire technology

 - automotive engineering – electronic performance management systems and pollution-free vehicles

 - renewable energy sources using wind or wave power

 - robotic systems for manufacturing and remote handling